SignPath/website/docs/documentation/artifact-configuration/reference.md

 {%- include_relative render-ac-directive-table.inc directive="create-gpg-signature" -%}

-Create detached GPG signatures to sign any file with a GPG key.
+Create detached GPG signatures to sign any file with a GPG key

+{:.panel.info}
+> **Naming: GPG and OpenPGP, keys and certificates**
+>
+> While OpenPGP would be technically correct term for these key and signature types, the standard is usually referred to via its de-facto standard implementation, _GNU Privacy Guard_ (GPG or GnuPG).
+The first implementation was _Pretty Good Privacy_ (PGP), and the format was ultimately standardized as OpenPGP, but the term GPG is commonly used to refer to the key and signature formats too.
+>
+> GPG uses various terms for certificates, including _public key_, or more correctly, _transferable public key_.
+To avoid confusion with the public key of a asymmetric key pair, and for consistency within our documentation, we use the term certificate.
+See [Managing Certificates](/documentation/managing-certificates#certificate-types) for more information.

 {:.panel.note}
 > **Detached signature files and GPG key reference**